Insuring your bike: basics

 I want to ride my bicycle, I want to ride my bike.

 For many a Kiwi cyclist, your bike is probably one of your most cherished (and maybe even most valuable) assets.
-Whether it’s for road cycling or mountain biking, it’s only natural that you would want it covered for potential damage, theft and other unexpected events.
+Whether it’s for road cycling or mountain biking, it’s only natural that you would want it covered for unexpected events.
 So, we’ve put together some tips and advice on the best ways to protect your bike under your contents insurance, which can help save you money and time.

 Why do I need cover for my bike?

 Insurance is designed to give you peace of mind should something unforeseen happen.
 Without insurance, you may need to pay for any unexpected repairs or replacement out of your own pocket - no matter how careful you are, you can’t always control the outcome of an accident, burglary or fire.

 Then there’s the legal liability component of your policy, which covers the accidental damage you may cause to someone else’s property.
 Imagine losing control of your bike and riding it into a car.
-Without insurance you’d need to foot the bill out of your own pocket.
+Without insurance, you’d need to foot the bill out of your own pocket.
 But if you’re an AA Insurance customer, you’re covered up to $2million for your legal liability.

 Is my bike covered under my contents policy?

 In most cases, yes.
 Although it’s worth knowing that many policies will only cover bikes up to a certain limit and in certain circumstances.
 If your bike is over a policy’s set item limit, you may want to consider specifying it or increasing the limit to increase the level of cover.

 As always, it pays to check the details of your cover with your insurer, to make sure you’re adequately insured.

 What specific policy benefits should I look for?

 It’s important to ensure your policy provides coverage for whatever your greatest concern is.
-Only you can decide if a policy is right for you, but common areas you may want to check with your insurer include cover for fire, theft and legal liability.
+Only you can decide if a policy is right for you, but common areas you may want to check with your insurer include cover for burglary and legal liability.
 It also pays to consider any exclusions that apply.